wscstrive/Surface-Reconstruction/README.md

 # Introduction

+This repository is my personal research notebook.
-This repository serves as my personal notebook, collecting papers on surface reconstruction that I encounter anytime, anywhere.
+It serves as a collection of surface-reconstruction–related papers that I come across anytime and anywhere.

 ## Paper lists
-> This repo. just roughly records the contributions of each paper.
+> This repo. just roughly records the contributions of each paper (Why->What->How).
 My notes are mainly recorded on Notion.

 ![Static Badge](https://img.shields.io/badge/Surface_Reconstruction-%E8%9C%98%E8%9B%9B%E7%A7%91%E5%AD%A6%E5%AE%B6-critical?style=flat&logo=notion&labelColor=auto&link=https%3A%2F%2Fwww.notion.so%2FNotes-2b13db23b7038076a17bef7408d980e7%3Fsource%3Dcopy_link)